JLA: Tower of Babel: Repercussions

 Batman states that his plans were a cautionary measure that he devised after the Injustice League swapped bodies with the Justice League with the aid of the alien tyrant Agamemno years earlier (during the Silver Age event).
 Recognizing the dangers of villains gaining control of the heroes, he created fail-safes in case such a situation ever happened again, the event also inspiring him to create plans to stop the other heroes if they should go rogue on their own.
 Due to Batman's secretive actions and measures placed against the JLA, the rest of the League vote on whether or not he should remain a member.
 Wonder Woman, Plastic Man and Aquaman vote for expulsion as they feel that they cannot trust Batman, while Flash, Green Lantern and Martian Manhunter vote against as they recognize that Batman had a point in his reasoning for developing the plans in the first place.
 It is left for Superman to cast the deciding vote.
 As they enter the room where Batman is held, the team realizes that he already foresaw how Superman would decide and therefore had already left.
 Superman is not surprised by this, later saying that Batman would know how he would vote.

 Critical reaction

 IGN Comics ranked JLA: Tower of Babel #14 on a list of the 25 greatest Batman comics, saying that "this compelling story examines the depths of Batman's paranoia, but also shows admiration for his forethought".

 In other media

+Television

+Batman's precautionary measures are featured in The Batman two-part finale "Lost Heroes".
+After most of the Justice League had their powers drained off by the Joining, Batman reveals to the League his secret weapons to neutralize every member, in case some of them went rogue.
+The League uses Batman's weapons to defeat the Joining and regain their powers.

+Film

 A loose adaptation of the story was made, titled Justice League: Doom.
-Key differences include that Plastic Man and Aquaman are replaced by Cyborg in the film, Kyle Rayner is replaced with Hal Jordan, Barry Allen is The Flash instead of Wally West, and Ra's al Ghul's role being filled by Vandal Savage and the Legion of Doom instead.
+Key differences include that Plastic Man and Aquaman are replaced by Cyborg in the film, Kyle Rayner is replaced with Hal Jordan, Barry Allen is The Flash instead of Wally West, and Ra's al Ghul's role being filled by Vandal Savage and the Legion of Doom, consisting of Bane, Metallo, Cheetah, Mirror Master, Star Sapphire, and Ma'alefa'ak, instead.
 It was released on February 28, 2012.